 Consumer confidence and per capita disposable income are expected to recover in the next few years, boosting demand from households for the industry’s products.
 Downstream industries, such as wood product manufacturers, carpentry contractors, and residential and nonresidential construction industries, are also expected to pick up, supporting renewed revenue growth.

-Is a Woodworking Business Worth Starting from Scratch or is Buying a Franchise Better?
+Is a Woodworking Business Worth Starting from Scratch or Is It Better to Buy a Franchise?

 Established woodworking businesses are already equipped with the resources and processes new business owners struggle to acquire.
 The key is to locate a business-for-sale that closely matches your ownership philosophy and professional objectives.